(Section 1 of 12)

 However, the same piece of analysis rightly highlights why we should not take this study as solid evidence that the endowment effect would apply to any behavioural differences in a UBI and NIT.

-However, whilst automation does and will directly impact human jobs, it will not replace them.
-Instead, we need to view the automation revolution as transition or jobs rather than a replacement.
+However, whilst automation does and will directly impact human jobs, it will certainly not replace them.
+Instead, we’d be wiser to view the automation revolution as a transition of jobs, rather than a replacement.

 So on the surface, you’d be more than forgiven in worrying about human jobs being made completely redundant.
 But the counter-argument is far more stronger as outlined by Virender Jeet of Newton Software.

 Automation will push people to pursue better skills and enhanced knowledge —

 Mr Jeet rightly argues that “automation is not actually taking away jobs.
 It is only nudging people to perform more fulfilling and progressive tasks.
 It is allowing businesses to create a more balanced working environment, where people can apply their experience and decision making skills”.